sriramxdev/Cats-and-Dogs_Project/README.md

 This project is a simple web app for classifying images as either a cat or a dog using a pre-trained Keras model.
 The app is built with Streamlit and allows users to upload their own model and test images through an interactive interface.

+## Live Demo

+The model is deployed on Hugging Face Spaces and can be tested here: [Cats and Dogs Classifier](https://huggingface.co/spaces/sriramxdev/Cats-and-Dogs-Classifier)

 ## Features
 - Upload your own Keras model (`.keras` or `.h5`)
 - Upload an image (`.jpg`, `.jpeg`, `.png`)